 Do women deacons make sense theologically?

 According to both the extraordinary and ordinary magisterium of the Church, women cannot be admitted to the priesthood.
 There are many theological reasons for this restriction.
 But what about the diaconate?
-While it’s been the ordinary teaching of the Church that only men can receive sacred Orders, there’s no irreformable pronouncement against women deacons as of yet.
+While it’s been the ordinary, constant teaching of the Church that only men can receive sacred Orders, there’s been no explicit irreformable pronouncement against women deacons as of yet from a pope or ecumenical council that I’m aware of.
 Consequently, people see the door as still open.

 If there are theological problems with the notion of women “priests,” can the same be said of women receiving Orders to the diaconate?
 Yes.
 Women’s ordination to the diaconate is theologically problematic for a number of reasons, which include the unity of the sacrament of Orders (between bishops, priests and deacons); that Orders has always been restricted to men only; that male deacons image Jesus Christ, the suffering servant; that deacons share in the bishop’s office of teaching, sanctifying and governing; that deacons as men proclaim the male words of Christ in the gospel and occasionally preach as homilists (something which only ordained men can do).
 All of this points to how the three degrees of the hierarchy (bishop, priest and deacon) are exercised in persona Christi Capitis.
 The office of deacon in the Church is a male office and male role.